TWTG-R-D-B-V/neon-product-documentation/TT/Installation & Use/README.md

 The Installation & Use depend on the device version.
-Follow the folder with the device identifier of you product.
+Follow the folder with the device identifier of your product.
 The device identifier (DS-xx-xx-xx) can be found on the device label.

-In case you have any technical question, or an issue to report please use the https://twtg.io/servicedesk.
+In case you have any technical questions, or an issue to report please use the https://twtg.io/servicedesk.